Data

 Becoming a DPO requires one who is an expert on current data protection laws.
 They must understand how data processing operates within a business and understand the fundamental rights of each person.

-Due to the nature of this position, a DPO must also demonstrate a wide variety of skills.
-These range from technical to communication and an obligation to follow the law of data protection.
+This means a DPO must also demonstrate a wide variety of skills.
+These include technical and communication skills that are required to follow the data privacy law.
 Below are some requirements that all DPOs should have:

 Stay Up to Date with Data Privacy Laws